 On August 17, 2020, based on the administrative decision issued by the Undersecretary of the Ministry of Finance No. 1 for 2020, which stipulated the evacuation of the Al-Corniche Marine Club Company K.S.C.
 (Closed) for the site No. (N-1).
 Al-Corniche Marine Club Company K.S.C.
-(Closed) has evacuated the site during the year ended in December 31, 2020, and accordingly, the health club sector has been qualified as discontinued operations.
+(Closed) has evacuated the site during the year ended in December 31, 2020.